NativeScript/docs-v7/docs/code-sharing/code-splitting.md

 ## Ng Modules

-Code splitting comes useful when working with NgModules, as often we need to import web or NativeScript specific modules.
+Code splitting is useful when working with NgModules, as often you need to import web- or NativeScript-specific modules.

 ### HttpClient

+For example, when you want to use **HttpClient**, in a web project you need to import **HttpClientModule**, while in a NativeScript project you need to import **NativeScriptHttpClientModule**.

 ![module-splitting](./img/ngmodule-http.png?raw=true)

-For example when you want to use **HttpClient**, in a web project you need to import **HttpClientModule**, while in a NativeScript project you need to import **NativeScriptHttpClientModule**.
-To achieve that just create two files:
+ To achieve that create two files:

 **my.module.ts**